Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Maret 2026 18.29.41 UTC
+- WIB: Minggu, 1 Maret 2026 20.07.13 UTC
-- WITA: Minggu, 1 Maret 2026 19.29.41 UTC
+- WITA: Minggu, 1 Maret 2026 21.07.13 UTC
-- WIT: Minggu, 1 Maret 2026 20.29.41 UTC
+- WIT: Minggu, 1 Maret 2026 22.07.13 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: inspirational
+Kategori: motivational